xxxDKGxxx/Console-Wrapper/README.md

 If you want to cancel a running command:

-- You can stop the execution by clicking Ctrl + C combination on your keyboard when focused in the text input control.
+- You can stop the execution by clicking the Ctrl + C combination on your keyboard when focused in the text input control.
 - The process will be killed and the output will be terminated.

 ## Code Overview